Floer theory and flips: Treed strips

 where $\pi_i$ denotes the projection on the $i^{th}$ factor.
 We denote by

 the continuous map induced by the {\em time} coordinate on the strip components.
-The time coordinate is extended to nodal marked strips by requiring constancy on every connected component of $C^\times - \bigcup_i C^\times_i$.
-The boundary of any marked strip $C$ is partitioned as follows.
+The time coordinate is extended to nodal marked strips $S$ by requiring constancy on every connected component of $S^\times - \bigcup_i S^\times_i$. \item {\rm (Partition of the boundary)} The boundary of any marked strip $S$ is partitioned as follows.
 For $b \in \{ 0, 1 \}$ denote